iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 ### Ending a provenance chain

 The most obvious place to end a provenance chain is at the current state of a Thing.
-However, one could also add some metadata to express what some agent should or could do to the Thing in the future.
+However, one could also add some metadata to express what some agent should or could do to the Thing in the future, or what is currently happening to the Thing.

 The schema.org `potentialAction` property can be used on any `Thing` to express what _could_ be done to that `Thing` in the future or what is currently happening to that thing.
 Here's a terse example: